4W4I5/Semester-5-Notes/Algo/Exam Prep/Algo Finals Prep.md

 **Decision Tree**
 - Helps model execution of any comparison sort
 - Split tree when algo compares two elements
 	- Must contain greater than N leaves
+	- Height will be Omega(n lg n)
 - Running time == Length of path taken
 - Worst case == Height of tree

+**Linear sorts**
+- Assumes that each element is an integer in the range 0 to k
+- Uses auxiliary storage
+-